wazo-platform/xivo-amid/README.md

 Docker
 ------

-The wazopbx/xivo-ami image can be built using the following command:
+The wazopbx/wazo-ami image can be built using the following command:

-    docker build -t wazopbx/xivo-amid .
+    docker build -t wazopbx/wazo-amid .

 Testing
 -------

-xivo-amid contains unittests and integration tests
+wazo-amid contains unittests and integration tests

 Running unit tests